codemod-com/codemod/apps/registry/codemods/eslint/biome/migrate-rules/README.md

 ## Description

-This codemod upgrades configuration files for ESLint with corresponding biome.json for all the found rules replacements.
-This codemod also replaces Prettier configuration.
+This codemod replaces configuration files for ESLint with corresponding biome.json for all the found rules.
+It also replaces Prettier configuration.

 ### NOTE: